AviatrixSystems/Docs/HowTos/ipmotion.rst

 172.16.1.1, 172.16.1.2 and 172.16.1.3 are reserved by AWS.
-if you have on-prem VMs that uses the first 3 IP addresses (excluding default gateway, DNS or any other infrastructure purpose) of a subnet, the IPMotion method will not work.
+if you have on-prem VMs that uses the first 3 IP addresses (excluding default gateway, DNS or any other infrastructure purpose) of a subnet, the IPmotion method will not work.

-3. Launch IPMotion Gateway
+3. Launch IPmotion Gateway
 ----------------------------

-This step launches an Aviatrix IPMotion gateway and builds an encrypted IPSEC tunnel between the two subnets.
+This step launches an Aviatrix IPmotion gateway and builds an encrypted IPSEC tunnel between the two subnets.
 Note the gateway size reflects how many on-prem VMs can be supported, as the table shown below.

 ===============================    ================================================================================
-**IPMotion Gateway Size**           **Max on-prem VMs**
+**IPmotion Gateway Size**           **Max on-prem VMs**
 ===============================    ================================================================================
 t2.micro                           2
 t2.small                           6